status-im/swarms/ideas/121-swarm-compensation.md

 ## Metrics Affected

+### OpenBounty Transaction Volume

+While these experimental compensation payouts won't happen through the OpenBounty platform these transactions could still be counted as part of OpenBounty as they will ultimately inform what compensation models will find their way into OpenBounty.

 ### SNT Utility

-Allowing SNT holders to directly support changes will expand the utility of SNT tokens.
+Once these experiments translate to changes in the OpenBounty product SNT holders will be able to directly support changes they see as important.
+This will increase SNT utility and distribute ownership of the Status platform.

-### OpenBounty Transaction Volume

-While these experimental compensation payouts likely won't happen through the OpenBounty platform these transactions could still be counted as part of OpenBounty as they will ultimately inform what compensation models will find their way into OpenBounty.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).